 Employer Health Benefit Guide

-Trying to choose employee benefits for your family during your employer's open enrollment season is about as exciting as watching paint dry.
-But, I pinky promise it's important.
+I get it, trying to choose employee benefits for your family during your employer's open enrollment season is about as exciting as watching paint dry.
+But, I pinky promise taking a few moments to plan can potentially save you thousands of dollars in avoidable expenses.

 1. Healthcare Plan